Dr. Katarzyna Kliza

 PhD Student

-Chukwudi received his bachelor’s degree in Pharmaceutical Sciences from the University of Nigeria, Nsukka his home country after which he moved to Ireland for his master’s as a Government of Ireland International Education Scholar (GOI-IES) at the School of Chemistry and Chemical Biology, University College Dublin (UCD).
-For his master’s thesis, he employed semi-synthetic approach to site specifically modify recombinantly produced human interferon-gamma at its naturally occurring post translational modification (PTM) sites for immunotherapeutic application.
-In the Kliza lab at IMPRS-LM, Chukwudi is thrilled to contribute in the development of proteomics tools to decipher the complexity of ADP-ribosylation PTM signaling networks in normal and pathological conditions.
-Outside the lab, he is a Manchester United fan boy, he also enjoys gym and chess game.
+Chukwudi (Chuks) obtained his bachelor’s degree in Pharmaceutical Sciences from the University of Nigeria, Nsukka, his home country.
+He then pursued his master’s as a Government of Ireland International Education Scholar (GOI-IES) at the School of Chemistry and Chemical Biology, University College Dublin (UCD).
+For his master’s thesis, he utilized a semi-synthetic approach to site-specifically modify recombinantly produced human interferon-gamma at its naturally occurring post-translational modification sites for immunotherapeutic applications.
+In the Kliza lab at IMPRS-LM, Chukwudi is excited to contribute to the development of proteomics tools for deciphering the complexity of ADP-ribosylation signaling networks in both normal and pathological conditions.
+Outside the lab, he is a Manchester United fan, enjoys the gym, and plays chess.

 Join the team